learn-co-curriculum/ruby-symbols/README.md

 A key expressed like `instructor:` is still interpreted as a symbol by the interpreter and this syntax is understood in the same way as a hash-rocket when the program is run.

 You can use either syntax; however, be consistent with whichever one you choose.
+We generally recommend the `instructor:` style.